ndf-zz/velotrain/README.md

 reference clock at the top of each minute, and to report a passing with refid matching config option 'trig' (default: '255').
-For systems that maintain synchronisation via a different mechanism, a fake top of minute tigger can be sent with the channel of the configured sync source (config key 'sync') at any time using the trig refid and a TOD of '0'.
+For systems that maintain synchronisation via a different mechanism, a fake top of minute trigger can be sent with the channel of the configured sync source (config key 'sync') at any time using the trig refid and a TOD of '0'.